 Azusa Pacific University is accredited by the Western Association of Schools and Colleges.
 The School of Business and Management is accredited by the International Assembly for Collegiate Business Education (IACBE).
-The School of Nursing's programs are accredited by the National League for Nursing and the Board of Registered Nursing.
+The School of Nursing's programs are accredited by the Commission on Collegiate Nursing Education (CCNE) and the Board of Registered Nursing.
 The Social Work Program is accredited by the Council on Social Work Education.
 The Doctor of Psychology Program is accredited by the American Psychological Association.
-The Athletic Training Program is accredited by the Commission on Accreditation of Allied Health Education Programs.
+The Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education Programs (CAATE).
 Haggard Graduate School of Theology is accredited by the Association of Theological Schools.
-The Doctor of Physical Therapy Program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association.
-Azusa Pacific University offers teacher education programs approved by the California Commission on Teacher Credentialing and Licensing authorizing elementary and secondary school teaching and the National Council for the Accreditation of Teacher Education.
+The Doctor of Physical Therapy Program is accredited by the Commission on Accreditation for Physical Therapy Education (CAPTE) of the American Physical Therapy Association.
+Azusa Pacific University offers teacher education programs approved by the California Commission on Teacher Credentialing (CCTC) authorizing elementary and secondary school teaching and the National Council for the Accreditation of Teacher Education.
+The American Language and Culture Institute (ALCI) is accredited by the American Association of Intensive English Programs (AAIEP).
 Azusa Pacific University is approved for the training of veterans under the Veterans' Bill of Rights.
 The university is listed with the United States Department of Justice for the training of students from foreign countries.